West Hollywood, CA 2023

 How did deputies use force?

-According to LASD West Hollywood Station data:
+According to Los Angeles County Sheriff’s Department West Hollywood Station data:

 What should be investigated further?